OXID-eSales/gdpr-optin-module/README.md

 * the information customer is shown regarding what happens to the contact form data after the request has been processed.

+## Bugs and Issues

+If you experience any bugs or issues, please report them in the section **Module GDPR Opt-in** of https://bugs.oxid-esales.com.

 ## License

 Licensing of the software product depends on the shop edition used.